Relational databases

 This course will primarily focus on relational databases and the use of SQL, which remain foundational to many information systems.

 A database is an organized collection of data for one or more purposes, usually in digital form.
 The data is typically organized to model relevant aspects of reality.
-The database may contain, for example, hospital patient data or institution grades and course informations.
+The database may contain, for example, hospital patient data or institutional grades and course information.

 The term "database" refers both to the way its users view it, and to the logical and physical materialization of its data, content, in files, computer memory, and computer data storage.
 This definition is very general, and is independent of the technology used.
 However, not every collection of data is a database; the term database implies that the data is managed to some level of quality (measured in terms of accuracy, availability, usability, and resilience) and this in turn often implies the use of a general-purpose Database management system (DBMS).